Image

 Why Does the Gender Pay Gap Persist?

-Looking at the considerable gains women have made in high-income earning career fields, one might ask why women are still earning considerably less than men?
+Looking at the considerable gains women have made in high-income career fields, one might ask why they are still earning considerably less than men.

 A few factors seem to arise:

-- Motherhood can also lead to interruptions in women’s career paths and impact long-term earnings.
+• Motherhood can also interrupt women’s career paths and impact long-term earnings.
 Once women become mothers, juggling family caregiving responsibilities and work can be a challenge.

 How to Narrow the Gap

-With the continuation of women earning degrees and entering high-paying career fields, the pay gap will keep narrowing.
+With the continued increase in women earning degrees and entering high-paying career fields, the pay gap will keep narrowing.
 The number of college-educated women surpassing the number of college-educated men in the workforce will force businesses to address income disparities.

 Online degree programs also allow flexibility for mothers looking to advance in their current field or earn an advanced degree.
 Learn about the Arizona Online learning experience.